Jackal (Marvel Comics character): Powers and abilities

-Copies of Jackal
+Clones of Jackal

 Prior to the death of the Warren clone at Shea Stadium, he had created a clone of himself.
 The clone remained in stasis within a cloning casket that malfunctioned and super-aged the clone beyond death.
-Eventually, it emerged and became known as Carrion that wielded power and had no conscience for its actions.
-He was the first carrier of the Carrion virus, which Warren designed to destroy humanity.
-Carrion contained all Warren's memories which contained within his RNA, that included his hatred and knowledge of Spider-Man's secret identity.
-Carrion wielded the power to create a Red Dust that would spread as pestilence as well as his touch that would incapacitate or even cause organic matter to degenerate to the point of disintegration.
-The original Carrion intended to kill Spider-Man with a spider-amoeba, but failed as Carrion was absorbed by the amoeba, engulfed in flames that ensued from his battle.
+Eventually, it emerged and became known as Carrion.
+The original Carrion intends to kill Spider-Man with a spider-amoeba, but is unsuccessful and is absorbed by the amoeba.

-Much later, fellow ESU rival Malcolm McBride stumbled across Warren's old lair, where he was infected with a strain of the Carrion virus and became the second version of Carrion.
+Much later, fellow ESU rival Malcolm McBride stumbles across Warren's old lair, is infected with a strain of the Carrion virus, and becomes the second version of Carrion.
 The virus allowed McBride to become endowed with the knowledge of Spider-Man's secret identity; however, he was unsure whether he was Dr. Warren's first clone or Malcolm McBride.
-Eventually, McBride teamed with the likes of Demogoblin and Carnage, but was later cured of his condition and incarcerated in Ravencroft Asylum.
+McBride is later cured of his condition and incarcerated in Ravencroft.

-A man dressed as the Jackal once attacked Alpha Flight and claimed to be Miles Warren's son.
-It was later indicated that this Jackal was the Ani-Man Warren created that ultimately murdered the Professor's family.

-A version of the Jackal dubbed as "The Professor" fought Daredevil and Punisher.

-He used multiple stand-ins, such as the clones of his human form and the Jackal in "Spider-Island".
-There was also an additional clone accompanying the Jackal in "Sibling Rivalry" after targeting the Superior Spider-Man and Scarlet Spider.

-Ben Reilly later made clones of Miles Warren to help run New U Technologies.

-Other clones
+One of Jackal's clones creates clones of the Illuminati called the Killuminati.
+Bolt, a clone of Black Bolt, later attacks Jackal and decapitates him with his powers.

+Clones created by Jackal

 The following clones were created by the Jackal: